2024 Legislative Tracker

 AB-2320 | Irwin

-Wildlife Connectivity and Climate Adaptation Act of 2024: wildlife corridors
+Wildlife Connectivity and Climate Adaptation Act of 2024: wildlife corridors: fish passage

 This bill would additionally require the [Natural Resources Agency], as part of [an annual report submitted to the Legislature], to identify key wildlife corridors, as defined, in the state, connections between large blocks of natural areas and habitats, progress on protecting additional acres of wildlife corridors, and goals for wildlife corridor protection in the next 5 years, as provided. include an update on the state’s progress towards addressing the priority wildlife corridors, as defined, identified in the Restoring California’s Wildlife Connectivity report by the Department of Fish and Wildlife, and goals for wildlife corridor protection in the next five years.
 The bill would also make related findings and declarations.